 I got immediate answers via email to all my questions.
 The orders were packaged separately by seller which was a great help.
 There was only one item missing from one box.
 Overall I was very pleased.

 The Fundraiser Sales Tracking Sheet

 How to ensure 100% money collection

 Many groups elect to sell a product and collect the money on the spot.
 This is referred to as a direct sale and is often easier on the sellers because they don’t have to go back to the customer a second time to deliver the items like they do with a brochure sale.
-One example of this is is candy bar fundraising.

 Using fundraiser sales tracking sheets is useful when the product is ordered up front and then sold by the group.
 With a brochure sale, orders and money are collected prior to ordering the merchandise.
 Therefore, tracking sheets aren't necessary when taking orders from a brochure.

 On the other hand, for direct sale fundraisers the tracking sheet offers 2 primary benefits:

 - It keeps track of product that’s been distributed to students to sell.

 - It tracks any outstanding money.